harukins/harukins.github.io/_pages/about.md

 for an oral presentation at the 2022 Conference on Robot Learning.
 The acceptance rate for oral presentations was 6.5%.
 An arXiv version will be available soon.
 We look forward to presenting our work in Auckland, New Zealand in December!

-### June 27, 2022: Virtual Presentation at RSS 2022 Workshop
+### June 27, 2022: Virtual presentation at RSS 2022 workshop
 I gave a short virtual presentation at [RSS 2022 Workshop on Risk-Aware Decision Making](https://sites.google.com/nyu.edu/risk-aware-decision-making), on our ongoing work of risk-aware trajectory forecasting.